josejavierlop/city-route-ms/README.md

 - Database should be autonomous and not embedded/in memory one.
 And ideally should be replicated in order to assure high availability.
 - ELK (Elastic Search, Logstash, Kibana) system should be in place in order to monitor logs of distributed system.
 - Cloud config is in place but it is not configured to use a GIT repository using ssh keys, that should be the production configuration.
+- Many components are configured by default (Like Riboon load balance method, timeouts...), this should be properly configured based on network topology.